jquepi/everything-curl/protocols/network.md

 using its own individual addresses (called [IP addresses](https://en.wikipedia.org/wiki/IP_address)).
 The addresses each machine has can be of different types and machines can even have temporary addresses.
-These computers are also called hosts.

-## Client and server
-addresses.
 These computers are often called hosts.

 The computer, tablet or phone you sit in front of is usually called "the